Ada Neretniece: Life

-Her first film she directed was "Rita" in 1957.
+Her first feature film she directed was "Rita" in 1957.
 The film took the 1959 award for directing at the Baltic and Belarusian Film Festival in Vilnius and a prize at the All-Union Film Festival in Kiev.

 In 1966 she was directing spy films with a heavy bias towards a Soviet version of the Second World War.

 In 1988 she was voted best director at the Lielais Kristaps film festival in Latvia for her film Zīlēšana uz jēra lāpstiņas (The Divination of the Lamb).
 In 1989 she directed the film "Stranger in the Village.